jquinby/jekyll-now/_posts/2020-01-29-rediscovering-acedia.markdown

 frantic business.
 As time passed, acedia sort of fell off the radar in favor of sloth, which took its place in the lists but calls to mind general laziness and losing something of its depth.
-St. Thomas Aquinas briefly wrote about it, describing it as a sin against the love of charity, and points to an ingenius
+St. Thomas Aquinas briefly wrote about it, describing it as a sin against the love of charity, and points to an ingenious
 remedy: The Incarnation itself!
 Go read it to see how.
 Ultimately, William of Ockham may have been responsible for acedia's place on the back-burner.
 By reducing events and actions to individual, separated occurrences, sundered from